lariat-data/lariat-agents/README.md

 - Snowflake
 - Athena

-Below are some of the agents we are in the process of open sourcing:
+Below are some agents we are in the process of open sourcing:
 - Postgres
 - Kafka
 - Parquet files